os-migrate/vmware-migration-kit/README.md

 ### Ansible configuration

-Create an invenvoty file, and replace the conv_host_ip by the ip address of your conversion host:
+Create an inventory file, and replace the conv_host_ip by the ip address of your conversion host:

 ```